Lipika Sarangi

 OverviewAI-generated summary

-Lipika Sarangi's research focuses on developing and validating individualized patient-centered auditory rehabilitation protocols to enhance hearing aid success in adults.
-Her work investigates the influence of patient characteristics and hearing aid technology on outcomes in daily life.
-Sarangi has explored the feasibility of using wearable sensors to measure listening-related stress and examined associations between hearing aid self-efficacy and other measurable characteristics in both new and experienced hearing aid users.
-She has also studied how hearing-specific contexts affect self-reported personal attributes and the impact of patient attributes on the relationship between hearing handicap and readiness for audiologic rehabilitation.
-Sarangi has published research on barriers and facilitators to implementing self-efficacy-based auditory rehabilitation protocols in clinical practice.
+Lipika Sarangi's research focuses on developing and validating patient-centered auditory rehabilitation protocols to enhance hearing aid success in adults.
+Her work investigates how patient characteristics and hearing aid technology influence rehabilitation outcomes.
+Sarangi has explored the feasibility of using wearable sensors to measure listening-related stress and examined the associations between hearing aid self-efficacy and other measurable characteristics in both novice and experienced users.
+She has also studied the impact of patient attributes on the relationship between hearing handicap and readiness for audiologic rehabilitation.
+Sarangi's publications include investigations into shared experiences among successful hearing aid users with high self-efficacy and the influence of hearing-specific contexts on self-reported personal attributes.
+Additionally, she has researched barriers and facilitators to implementing self-efficacy-based auditory rehabilitation protocols in clinical practice.

 Metrics